 Our facilities and our mission

 The Department of Food and Animal Sciences is located in the Carver Complex with over 20,000 square feet of laboratory and office space.
 Our Animal Sciences faculty conducts research in the Carver Complex, and in two on-campus areas away from the headquarter buildings.
 The Poultry and Rabbit facilities are located on high ground overlooking the campus, and animals are used for research, teaching, production and processing.
-The Winfred Thomas Agricultural Research Station, located 7 miles north of campus, houses the ruminant animal research activity with sheep, goats and beef cattle.
+The Winfred Thomas Agricultural Research Station, located 7 miles north of campus, houses the ruminant animal research activity with sheep, goats and beef cattle including the The Small Ruminant Outreach Center.
 Additionally, the recently constructed Agribition Center provides facilities to accommodate several activities, such as, horse shows, rodeos, livestock shows, class reunions, and faculty meetings.

 Students without an agricultural background are welcomed into our department as we recongize the need for shared and varied experiences.
 In fact, due to our low student to faculty ratio, students get to know their teachers, easily connect with friends, have fun, grow professionally, and feel comfortable in their coursework.
 At the same time students may join clubs such as the Block and Bridle Club, the Dairy Challenge Group, Fraternities and Sororities, the American Society of Animal Science, and the Poultry Science Association.